lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 ## A Linear Model Class

-The linear model code above is a bit cumbersome; it would be much more convenient for multiple-use if there was a Python class for it.
+The linear model code above is a bit cumbersome; it would be much more convenient for multiple-use if there was a Python class that did all the arithmetic for us, and we could just get attribute values ...
 So that's what we created:

 ```python